The augmented soldier will become reality

 Nanorobots

-There has been talk for a long time of nanorobots that could be introduced into the human body to heal it from the inside; they finally exist.
-Developed in 2020, they are about 40×50 microns, 5 microns thick (a hair is 75 microns in diameter) and are equipped with four legs and actuators.
+There has been talk for a long time of nanorobots that might be introduced into the human body to heal it from the inside; they finally exist.
+Developed in 2020, they are regarding 40×50 microns, 5 microns thick (a hair is 75 microns in diameter) and are equipped with four legs and actuators.
 They can be controlled and used as micro-surgical instruments, to heal a wound for example.

 DNA modification